YashPratap19/YashPratap19/README.md

 - 👋 Hi, I’m @YashPratap19
 - 👀 I’m interested in algorithms, data analysis, day-trading and UI/UX designing
-- 🌱 I’m currently learning python and SQL
+- 🌱 I’m currently learning Java and SQL

 <!---
 YashPratap19/YashPratap19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.